sachinsu/sachinsu.github.io/work_journal/software.md

 - [Architectural thinking][Architecture]
     - Don’t even start considering solutions until you Understand the problem.
 Your goal should be to “solve” the problem mostly within the problem domain, not the solution domain.
-    - eNumerate multiple candidate solutions.
+    - enumerate multiple candidate solutions.
 Don’t just start prodding at your favorite!
     - Consider a candidate solution, then read the Paper if there is one.
     - Determine the Historical context in which the candidate solution was designed or developed.
     - Weigh Advantages against disadvantages.
 Determine what was de-prioritized to achieve what was prioritized.